 To many people, the shrimp paste used in the tamarind dressing can be very pungent but once combined well with the tamarind pulp and palm sugar, the concoction is so delicious – sweet, sour and salty all together.
 It literally is an explosion of flavours in one mouth full.
 My kids loved it and could not stop dipping the crunchy fruit into it.

-How to Make Green Mango Salad with Grilled Pineapple and Salty Tamarind Dressing
+How to Make Green Thai Mango Salad and Salty Tamarind Dressing

 How to Cut Pineapple and Grill